German–Soviet population transfers: Conception

 As a result of Nazi Germany's expansion, most German speakers in Europe were brought under one regime.

-There were millions of ethnic Germans living outside German borders, mostly in Central and Eastern Europe, with the majority of people being migrants in Russia.
-The migrated Germans – referred to as Volksdeutsche – had lived outside of Germany for centuries.
-These emigrants had settled in the lands east of Germany between the 12th and 18th centuries.
+However, there were millions of ethnic Germans living outside German borders, mostly in Central and Eastern Europe, with the majority of these people being the descendants of German migrants to Russia.
+These Germans – referred to as Volksdeutsche – had lived outside of Germany for centuries, having settled in the lands to the east between the 12th and 18th centuries.

-Notwithstanding, Hitler had a plan to attract these German-speaking people into Nazi Germany.
+Adolf Hitler had a plan to attract these German-speaking people into Nazi Germany.
 However, he also believed that the 1937 borders and territories of Nazi Germany, i.e. before the Anschluss (annexation) of Austria and the Sudetenland, were inadequate to accommodate this large increase in population.

 At this time, propaganda for more Lebensraum, or living space, grew fast.

 Legal basis

 With the largest number of ethnic Germans living in Russia, Hitler knew that he could not resettle all these people without the full cooperation of Joseph Stalin and the Soviet Union.
 In late August 1939 (a week before the invasion of Poland and the start of World War II in Europe), Hitler sent his foreign minister Joachim von Ribbentrop to Moscow to arrange a pact of non-aggression with the Soviet Union.
 This became known as the Molotov–Ribbentrop Pact.
-In reality, Hitler's aim was to avoid having to fight on two fronts if a war was to break out, which was crucial a week after signing the pact in the early stages of the Second World War for Nazi Germany.
+Hitler's aim was to avoid having to fight on two fronts upon the invasion of Poland and best facilitate its successful capture by partition, a crucial matter in the first weeks of the Second World War.

 The real issues agreed upon in the pact were the partition of territories in Central and Eastern Europe into German and Soviet spheres of influence and the reciprocal transfer of ethnic German and Russian people to their native countries.

 Hitler's plan was to invade western Poland (having assigned the eastern part to the Soviet Union in the pact) and then force all non-German people (mostly Polish citizens) out of their homes and either use them for forced labour or move them to the General Government area.
 Once these territories were free of non-Germans, the population transfers could begin with ethnic Germans settling in the homes of the expropriated Polish.